DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If it appears that combat is imminent, [[Non-Player Characters#Father Lucian Petrovich|Father Lucian Petrovich]] (as described in <span class="citation">N1.
 St. Andral's Church, p.
 97</span>) steps forth from the crowd and urges peace.
 The Baron greets him warmly by name, and Father Petrovich apologizes for Willemina’s behavior, noting that she has been troubled in recent days at his congregations.
 He promises to escort her to St. Andral’s Church and see that her troubled mind is eased—a proposition that the Baron reluctantly accepts.

 > [!lore]+ **What's Lucian Doing Here?**
-> After discovering [[Arc C - Into the Valley|St. Andral's missing bones]] and sending Yeska to recruit Henrik to leave materials to repair the crypt, Father Petrovich sought out Baron Vallakovich in the hopes of obtaining his help in finding the bones.
+> After discovering [[Act I - Into the Mists/Arc C - Into the Valley|St. Andral's missing bones]] and sending Yeska to recruit Henrik to leave materials to repair the crypt, Father Petrovich sought out Baron Vallakovich in the hopes of obtaining his help in finding the bones.
 He decided against it, however, after observing the Baron's mood and behavior in the streets.
 (Lucian doesn't share this unless he's already told the players about the missing bones in [[Arc D - St. Andral's Feast]].
 He will, however, share that he was hoping to ask the Baron about something, but decided against it after seeing the man's current mood.)

 The Baron also wonders aloud whether he should punish the players for their insolence.
 Father Petrovich assures the Baron that they are merely outsiders, untaught in Vallaki’s ways, and that he shall see to it that they are properly educated.